zhangyujie-1998/HyperScore/README.md

-# Benchmarking and Learning Multi-Dimensional Quality Evaluatorfor Text-to-3D Generation
+# Benchmarking and Learning Multi-Dimensional Quality Evaluator for Text-to-3D Generation